William Herschel: Early life and musical activities

-Herschel moved to Sunderland in 1761 when Charles Avison engaged him as first violin and soloist for his Newcastle orchestra, where he played for one season.
+He was head of the Durham Militia band from 1760 to 1761.
+Herschel moved to Sunderland in 1761; Charles Avison engaged him as the first violin and soloist for his Newcastle orchestra, where he played for one season.
 In "Sunderland in the County of Durh: apprill [sic] 20th 1761" he wrote his Symphony No. 8 in C Minor.
-He was head of the Durham Militia band from 1760 to 1761.
 He visited the home of Sir Ralph Milbanke at Halnaby Hall near Darlington in 1760, where he wrote two symphonies, as well as giving performances himself.

 After Newcastle, he moved to Leeds and Halifax where he was the first organist at St John the Baptist church (now Halifax Minster).

 In 1766, Herschel became organist of the Octagon Chapel, Bath, a fashionable chapel in a well-known spa, in which city he was also Director of Public Concerts.
 He was appointed as the organist in 1766 and gave his introductory concert on 1 January 1767.
-As the organ was still incomplete, he showed off his versatility by performing his own compositions including a violin concerto, an oboe concerto and a harpsichord sonata.
+As the organ was still incomplete, he showed off his versatility by performing his own compositions including a violin concerto, an oboe concerto, and a harpsichord sonata.
 On 4 October 1767, he performed on the organ for the official opening of the Octagon Chapel.

 His sister Caroline arrived in England on 24 August 1772 to live with William in New King Street, Bath.
 The house they shared is now the location of the Herschel Museum of Astronomy.
-Herschel's brothers Dietrich, Alexander and Jakob (1734–1792) also appeared as musicians of Bath.
+Herschel's brothers Dietrich (1755–1827), Alexander (1745–1821) and Jakob (1734–1792) also appeared as musicians of Bath.
 In 1780, Herschel was appointed director of the Bath orchestra, with his sister often appearing as soprano soloist.